Let me guess – never? Well, there’s a reason why software teams have long declared this application development approach, known...

-3. Invite developers and QA team to work together.
+3. Invite developers and QA teams to work together.

 During exploratory testing, you’ll want your teams working together to maximize your results.

-Remember, the more collaboration you have between the different members of your team, the more likely you are to have any issues discovered early on because various individuals with differing skill sets have the opportunity to see your program.
+Remember, the more collaboration you have between the different team members, the more likely you are to have any issues discovered early on because various individuals with differing skill sets have the opportunity to see your program.

 4. Prepare ready-to-use test scenarios in the user-testing phase.

 To make it more realistic in the testing phase, prepare different roles that your real-life user could be playing.
 For example, use various user flows so that your software gets a little bit of variance.
 It will give you an idea of whether or not it runs appropriately in different scenarios.

 5. Test the product on different types of equipment and software.

 It is the best way to prepare your program for real-life users who won’t use a single platform.

 Try it on Mac and PC.
 Test it on different browsers like Chrome, Safari, Firefox, etc.

 The more places you test it, the higher the likelihood of discovering all the bugs and regressions.